Top Nigerian University Sends Students Home Over Virus Fears - UrduPoint

 Lagos, (APP - UrduPoint / Pakistan Point News - 15th Jul, 2021 ) :One of Nigeria's largest universities on Thursday sent residential students home and said it would suspend physical attendance of lectures as fears grow over a new wave of coronavirus in Africa's most populous nation.

-The University of Lagos (UNILAG) reported a surge in the number of Covid diagnoses at its medical centre in the sprawling city of over 20 million inhabitants.
+The University of Lagos (UNILAG), with a student population of 55,000, said it reported a surge in the number of Covid diagnoses at its medical centre in the sprawling city of over 20 million inhabitants.

 "To check the spread of Covid-19 on campus, the university senate has directed that all students vacate the halls of residence latest by 12.00 noon on Thursday 15 July 2021," it said in a statement.